prooph/proophessor/docs/tutorial/event_sourcing_basics.md

 }

 ```
-Ok, those are the basics of Event Sourcing.
+Those are the basics of Event Sourcing.
 Many new things to learn, right?
 But don't worry.
 You'll get used to it while
 we look at some more aspects of Event Sourcing.
 In the next part we will look at testing event sourced aggregates,
 which is super easy when you have a clean and decoupled domain model.